 What are the consequences of your findings, in your opinion?

-Writing an abstract is important because they give readers a quick way to assess the relevance of a paper to their research interests.
+Writing an abstract is important because it gives readers a quick way to assess the relevance of a paper to their research interests.
 Additionally, abstracts allow readers to decide whether or not they want to read the entire paper.
 For these reasons, authors must write clear and concise abstracts that accurately reflect the content of their documents.

 An abstract should typically be structured as follows: